 Design and engineering phase

 BIM creates a complete digital twin before physical construction begins.
 Design for Manufacture and Assembly (DfMA) optimization ensures every component fits precisely.
 Clash detection identifies conflicts between structural, electrical, and plumbing systems before they become expensive discoveries.
-For Passivhaus homes, thermal bridge analysis happens at this stage—ensuring certification success.
+For Passivhaus homes, thermal bridge analysis happens at this stage -- ensuring certification success.

-Electrical, plumbing, and HVAC systems installed with precise positioning for inter-module connections.
+- MEP rough-in (Days 3-5) -- Electrical, plumbing, and HVAC systems installed with precise positioning for inter-module connections.

-Vapor barriers, air sealing, drywall, paint, flooring, cabinets, and fixtures complete the modules.
+- Interior finishing (Days 5-8) -- Vapor barriers, air sealing, drywall, paint, flooring, cabinets, and fixtures complete the modules.

 German factories increasingly deploy robotic arms for framing, achieving 85% production utilization rates versus approximately 65% for manual operations.